AikidoSec/firewall-node/README.md

 require('@aikidosec/rasp').protect({ debug: true });
 ```

+This will output debug information to the console (e.g. if the agent failed to start, no token was found, ...).

 ### AWS Lambda

 At the very beginning of your handler.js file, add the following line: